Dev-Elo-1505/Single-Page-Cv/README.md

 # HTML Single Page CV

 This is a Single Page CV made with only HTML.
-It is a beginner coding challenge from roadmap.sh.
+It is a beginner coding challenge from roadmap.sh - https://roadmap.sh/projects/single-page-cv.

 ## Features
 - Used appropriate and semantic HTML tags to structure the CV.